gen365/Cloud-Server-Project-Documentation/README.md

 Created for Murdoch's ICT171

-Below are brief samples for the codes used to build the webpages of my website:
+Below are brief samples for the codes used to build the webpages of my website HomePage-
-HomePage-
 [file1.md](CreationofWebpages-HomePage.md)